Northwood F.C.: Stadium

-The club plays their home games at The Skyline Stadium, Northwood Park, Northwood Recreation Ground, off Chestnut Avenue, Northwood, Middlesex, HA6 1HR.
-The current stadium sponsors, as of 2022, are Skyline Roofing.
+The club plays their home games at Northwood Park, Northwood Recreation Ground, off Chestnut Avenue, Northwood, Middlesex, HA6 1HR.

-The stadium (also known as Northwood Park or Chestnut Avenue) is also home to the Northwood Under-18 midweek side and is ground-shared (as of 2022) by Step 6 side Spartans Youth.
+The stadium (known informally as Northwood Park or Chestnut Avenue) is also home to the Northwood Under-18 midweek side, Step 7 Middlesex County League side Hayes & Hillingdon FC, and was ground-shared by Step 6 side Spartans Youth until 2024.
 It has a capacity of 3,075, of which there are around 900 terraced places and approximately 250 seats.
 The stadium was officially opened in 1978, as prior to this Northwood had played on local playing fields in the surrounding park area.

 Significant work and investment has been made at the stadium in recent years, with the refurbishment of the clubhouse facilities, the refurbishment and renaming of the main stand as the 'Byrne Stand' and, in 2022, the official opening of a new stand (the Pat Byrne Memorial Stand, named in memory of the late club life president of Northwood FC, Pat Byrne) to the side of the dugouts.

 The highest attendance at the ground is recorded as 1,642 for a friendly match versus a Chelsea XI in 1997.